ArnoldDP/OStim-Community-Modlist/README.md

 Several new and fully voiced followers have been added to the game, some of which even have OStim supported "romance" *wink*

 Vanilla followers are managed using Nethers Follower Framework.
 Please do not port any non-vanilla voiced follower into the framework.
-It will most likely break them..
+It will most likely break them.

 Almost all of these gameplay mods can be completely ignored, or fully embraced.
 The choice is yours.